Grégory Mermoud

 My teams have always thought that building software that meets both customer requirements (by solving a key problem) and deadlines is possible.
 We have been historically pretty successful in doing so, and we strive to improve even further.
 This handbook introduces the foundational ideas and principles that have helped us in the past, and that we are committed to live by in the future.

 There is a subtle, yet fundamental reason why automation is a key ingredient in the success of AI in networking and many other areas: causality.
-Note: the article is divided into two parts (direct link to the second).
+Note: the article is divided into two parts .

 I wrote this guide based on my experience managing various remote teams at Cisco.
 It provides practical pieces of advice for engineering teams on how to communicate effectively, in particular on technical matters.